 As the Holocaust survivor community ages, the USC Shoah Foundation has embarked on an ambitious new project to transform survivors into 3D digital projections that will interact with generations to come.

 116 CAMERAS follows Auschwitz survivor Eva Schloss, as she goes through this unique process and reflects on how her role as a Holocaust speaker has changed over time.
-The film will be an intimate portrait of Eva, and an evocative exploration of memory, testimony and the future of storytelling.

 A film about place and memory, a farmhouse in Japan, and the lives of the people who called it home.